 • Fiduciary Funds - account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the City's own programs.
 The accounting used for fiduciary funds is much like that used for proprietary funds.
 These funds are custodial in nature and the measurement of operations is not appropriate.
-The fiduciary funds include the Successor Agency to the Dissolved Carson Redevelopment Agency and the Custodial Funds.
+The fiduciary funds include the Successor Agency to the Dissolved Redevelopment Agency Private-purpose Trust Fund and the Custodial Funds.